 Biomechanics and Pathophysiology

-Strength of posterior cruciate ligament is 2500 to 3000 N. It minimizes posterior tibial displacement of the knee by acting as primary restraint to posterior tibial translation.
+The strength of the posterior cruciate ligament is 2500 to 3000 N. It minimizes posterior tibial displacement of the knee by acting as primary restraint to posterior tibial translation.

 It also prevents hyperflexion/sliding.
 Isolated injuries are known to cause the greatest instability at 90° of flexion.